 Bill: Let me get this straight...
 You’re saying starting on Monday, members will not only get your LIVE trade recommendations and market analysis that have been crushing the market...
 But they’re also going to receive additional trade recommendations that you found using SAM...
 Each and every week throughout the year?

 Nate: That’s exactly right.
-You don’t even need to have any experience with AI...
-Each Monday during our Livestream I’ll open SAM up and walk through what the tool is finding that given day...
-And why I like the set up...
+I’m ALWAYS looking for new edges for my members...
+And ways to improve the service...
+And with this new benefit you don’t even need to have any experience with AI...
+Each Monday during our Livestream I’ll open SAM up and walk through what the tool is finding that given day... it will show me every single stock in the S&P 500 and Nasdaq 100 that has an active Earnings Profit Surge...
+From there I’ll do my own deep dive to figure out what the play is and give you my own analysis so that you know why I like the setup.
 But Profit Surge Trader doesn’t just stop with my weekly live streams...
 I’ll also deliver instant trade recommendations whenever I buy and sell...
 You’ll get the alerts via email and lightning-fast push alerts to your mobile phone.

 You can expect to be in the loop every step of the way...